When I was exactly 37 weeks, while talking to my husband after our son had gone to bed, I started having intense contractions.

 Immediately, I felt intense joy and excitement.
 I completely forgot about all the sensations I’d just been experiencing.

 I turned over to sit down, lifting my leg over the cord to see my new baby.
 JD placed the baby on my chest.
-The baby made a brief cry and then settled as I held and began to rock.
+The baby made a brief cry and then settled as I held it and began to rock.
 “We did it!”
 I said, completely in awe that I had just birthed my baby at home.
 “I can’t believe that just happened!”
 And I was laughing.

 Isn’t it amazing that moments after having a baby a woman can laugh?